shakthivel10/Optimal-Path-For-Orienteering/README.md

 ![alt text](res/fall.png)
 #### **Winter**

 In winter the lakes freeze, we assume that any water within seven pixels of non-water is ice (pale turquoise) that is safe to walk on.
-We assume an athlete can move on the frozen lake at 1 meter /second.
+We assume an athlete can move on the frozen lake at 1 meter/second.

 ![alt text](res/winter.png)
 #### **Spring**